makersacademy/rps-challenge/README.md

 # RPS Challenge

-## How to play
+# <a href="https://rock-paper-spiegl.herokuapp.com/">Play the deployed app here!!!</a>

+### If you'd still rather play it locally, do the following:

 - clone this repo
 - run ```bundler``` to install dependencies
 - run ```rackup```
 - navigate to the port specified by rackup
 - choose wisely...
-- (the game will keep track of your score - videos to follow)
+- (the game keeps track of your score - updated videos to follow)

 ## Enter your name